cube-js/cube/docs/Schema/measures.md

 ```

 ## Calculated Measures
-In case when you need to specify a formula for measure calculating with other measures, you can compose a formula in `sql`.
-For example, you want to calculate conversion of buyers of all users.
+In the case where you need to specify a formula for measure calculating with other measures, you can compose a formula in `sql`.
+For example, you want to calculate the conversion of buyers of all users.

 ```javascript
 purchasesToCreatedAccountRatio: {